yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-ranking/index.md

 _This is an excerpt from my book [SQL Window Functions Explained](/sql-window-functions-book).
 The book is a clear and visual introduction to the topic with lots of practical exercises._

-Ranking means coming up with all kinds of ratings, starting from the winners of the World Swimming Championships and ending with the Forbes 500.
+Ranking means coming up with all kinds of ratings, from the winners of the World Swimming Championships to the Forbes 500.

 We will rank records from the toy `employees` table: